claudioc/react-with-typescript-starterkit/README.md

-# React with TypeScript: a starter
+# React with TypeScript: a starter kit

 ## This project puts together and gets you going with: